-adhere to keeping 2 metres apart at all times.
-WHEN PERMITTED TO REOPEN CAFES The tea rooms kitchen will have floor markings to maintain social distancing.
-If this distance cannot be maintained then transparent screens will create a division to reduce possible transmission between employees.
-There should be no more than 3 employees in the tea rooms kitchen at any one time. the warehouse should have a maximum of 1 person using the room at any one time.
-Working face-to- face Contact with persons who may have been exposed to coronavirus Employees Contractors Visitors Employees should work back-to-back or side-by- side (rather than face-to-face) whenever possible.
-All employees must wear visors if working in close proximity or confined spaces.
+the kitchen will have floor markings to maintain social distancing There should be no more than 3 employees in the kitchen at any one time.
+Employees must wear face masks at all times either during their shift or when on site.
+Working face-to- face Contact with persons who may have been exposed to coronavirus Employees Contractors Visitors Employees should work back-to-back or side-by-side (rather than face-to-face) whenever possible.
+All employees must wear face masks at all times whether working in close proximity or confined spaces or not.
 If the activity is for a sustained period, employees will be grouped together in a fixed partnering (so that each person works with only a few others).
 5 2 10 Regular consideration will be made as to whether the relevant face-to-face activity can continue and adjustments made if necessary.
-Wearing PPE face coverings and gloves Contact with persons who may have been exposed to coronavirus Employees Contractors Visitors PPE protects the user against health or safety risks at work.
+Wearing PPE face coverings and gloves Contact with persons who may have been exposed to coronavirus Employees Contractors Visitors The Government has changed its stance regarding face masks and now requires employees, customers and visitors to wear either disposable or machine washable face masks/coverings in our premises at all times.
+Medical grade PPE is not required in the workplace as of this assessment date and should be reserved for hospitals and care workers.
+PPE protects the user against health or safety risks at work.
 When managing the risk of COVID-19, additional PPE beyond what you normally wear is not beneficial.
 This is because COVID-19 is a different type of risk to the risks you normally face in the workplace, and needs to be managed through social distancing, hygiene and fixed teams or partnering, not through the use of PPE.
-The Government does not recommend the precautionary use of extra PPE in the workplace unless the risk of COVID-19 transmission is very high.
 5 2 10 Government guidance on the use of face masks changes daily and all risks with be reexamined where appropriate Guidance and recommended risk control measures will be sourced directly from the GOV.UK website wherever possible.